 - 6.4.7.
 Lighting Intensity at Intersections.
+The application is in compliance.
 Pursuant to §16-5.4.b.2(c), a minimum average light intensity of 0.5 is required at intersections.
 The calculation summary has been updated to indicate a minimum light intensity of 0.5 at intersections and the intersections are delineated on the lighting plan.
 The plan complies. - 6.4.8.
 Lighting Timers.
+The application is in compliance.
 Per §16-5.4.b.2(d), unless otherwise required by the Board, lighting is to be controlled by circuit timers.
-The plan has been updated to include a note on sheet 31 indicating that "lighting shall be controlled per local codes."
-The note should be revised to state that "lighting shall be on timers as required by \(\)
+The plan has been updated to include a note on sheet 31 indicating that "lighting shall be on timers as required by §16-5.4.b.2(d)."